knottem/WeatherApi/README.md

 - [X] Compare the results from the different APIs and return a merged result

 ## TODO
+- [ ] Add documentation to every class and method - PRIO 1
-- [ ] Add tests.
+- [ ] Add more tests.
-- [ ] Change my basic caching to use spring boot caching
+- [ ] Change my basic caching to use spring boot caching (https://spring.io/guides/gs/caching/)
-- [ ] Add more weather APIs
+- [ ] Add more weather APIs(Danish - DMI, Finnish - FMI)
 - [ ] Make use of more from each API instead of just the temperature
 - [ ] Add more endpoints